 The statement from the R&A and USGA, golf’s two worldwide governing bodies, called the ability to read greens an ‘essential part of the skill of putting’.

 It also says how they are ‘concerned’ about the books and will address the matter further in the coming months.
+Without question, there will be a meeting discuss the matter at the 2018 Open Championship at Carnoustie.

 Here is the statement in full: